CharlesDerek/PySpringPad/ARCHITECTURE.md

 User-Driven (no auto-guessing): The engine does not choose for you; it enforces compatibility and best practices for your selections.

-Stage Pipeline: Each stage constrains the next (Paradigm → Architecture → Stack → Infra → Objects → Enhancements → Packaging → (optional) C++).
+Stage Pipeline: Each stage constrains the next (Paradigm → Architecture → Stack → Infra → Objects → Enhancements → Packaging → Compilation(s) → Network-Configurations → Test(s) → Runtime(s)

 Object Graph: Applications are defined as typed objects (API, Backend, Frontend, External, etc.) with nested capabilities (e.g., CRUD, Auth, SSO, MFA, caching).